This festive event has a history and culture as colorful as you might imagine.

 Getting inked with one of these designs may have personal meaning, but are they divorced from the broader cultural significance that makes these symbols so powerful and enduring?

-Historian Philip Deslippe looks at what a few yoga-themed pieces of pop culture can tell us about the perception of the practice in American over the last century.
+Yoga historian Philip Deslippe looks at the insight a few unusual yoga-themed pieces of pop culture can offer into the popular perception of the practice in America over the last century.

 In the age of Instagram, yoga historian Philip Deslippe takes a look at how yoga has in fact embraced new forms of media and technology since its debut in the West.
 The question now: What will be next?